AJOsmaston/bank-tech-test/README.md

 ```
 As a customer
 so that I can monitor my budget
-I'd like to be able to see an detailed account statement
+I'd like to be able to see a detailed account statement
 ```

 ## Evaluation